vik-s/quartz/content/projects/newsletter/long form/SuperHet-Part1.md

 In this article, you will learn:

-1. What is Superheterodyne Architecture
+1. Block Diagram of Superheterodyne Architecture
 2. A brief, but sad story about it
-3. Band selection and filtering
+3. Antenna Tuning
+4. Front End Filtering
+5. RF Switching
 ### Superheterodyne Architecture

-Fig ? shows the overall block diagram of a superheterodyne (superhet) receiver.
-Here is a top-level overview of what each block does.
-We will get into details in due time.
+Fig ? shows a simplistic block diagram of a superheterodyne (superhet) receiver and the function of each block.
 - Band select filter: Filters received antenna signal for a frequency band of interest
 - Low-noise amplifier: Increases the received signal level while adding minimal noise
 - Image reject filter: Rejects "image" frequencies that can corrupt the signal during the mixing stage that will follow (more on this later)